 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 05, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If it’s approaching time to change your car’s tires or you need to make other costly auto service purchases and you favor the auto store Firestone, you may be tempted to open the Firestone Credit Card.
 This is a store card that can only be used on Firestone purchases.
 The main draw of this card is the special financing offer, but we recommend avoiding it if you can since it comes with a deferred interest clause.